Argos, the Sanctuary of Hera

 The History of Argos

 Argos was a very important and the second oldest city of Ancient Greece, situated in the north-eastern part of the Peloponnese, near Nafplion.
-Argos was founded by Phoroneus, but the mythological founder of Argos was Argos, son of Zeus and Niobe, the first mortal lover of
+Argos was founded by Phoroneus, but the mythological founder of Argos was Argos, son of Zeus and Niobe, the first mortal lover of Zeus.

-The Dispute over Argos
+The Dispute Over Argos

-Argos was a prosperous region, rich in water, so it inevitably became attractive to two Olympian gods:
+Argos was a prosperous region, rich in water, so it inevitably became attractive to two Olympian gods: Hera, the beautiful wife of Zeus, and Poseidon , the capricious god of the seas, who was charmed by the city’s calm waters.

 At some point, the dispute became so heated that the Rivers, the powerful people of the city, had to sit down in a committee and make a just decision.
 After lengthy negotiations, the Rivers finally voted in favour of Hera.
 Poseidon was filled with rage at their decision - they were his cousins, after all - and proceeded to dry up the once-rich land of Argos.